alwinm8/DE-Case-Study/Case Study 2.2.4 Process Optimization Module/README.md

      (46695,31,7,2018,114,'BILLS','23.456');

   For the TimeJobAppend:

-      use incremental append
+      -use incremental append
-      the check-column is 'TIMEID'
+      -the check-column is 'TIMEID'
-      If you change the CREDITCARD table, it will shown changed in TIME table too
+      -If you change the CREDITCARD table, it will shown changed in TIME table too

 2. create CREDIT_CARD_OOZIE_APPEND under maria_dev,